arangodb/arangodb/Documentation/Books/Cookbook/Compiling/Windows.md

 we suggest to download and install Visual Studio by hand.
 Currently Visual Studio 2017 is the only supported option.

+{% hint 'warning' %}
-**You need to make sure that it installs the "Desktop development with C++" preset, else cmake will fail to dectect it later on.**
-**Also "Windows 8.1 SDK and UCRT SDK" optional component is required to be selected during Visual Studio installation, else V8 will fail to compile later on.**
+You need to make sure that it installs the **Desktop development with C++** preset, else cmake will fail to detect it later on.
+Furthermore, the **Windows 8.1 SDK and UCRT SDK** optional component is required to be selected during Visual Studio installation, else V8 will fail to compile later on.
+{% endhint %}

 After it successfully installed, start it once, so it can finish its setup.

-#### More dependencies
+#### More Dependencies

 Now you can invoke the choco package manager for an unattended install of the dependencies *(needs to be run with Administrator privileges again)*:

     choco install -y cmake.portable nsis python2 procdump windbg wget

 Then we need to install the [OpenSSL](https://openssl.org) library from its sources or using precompiled [Third Party OpenSSL Related Binary Distributions](https://wiki.openssl.org/index.php/Binaries).

-#### Optional
+#### Optional Dependencies

 If you intend to run the unit tests or compile from git, you also need *(needs to be run with Administrator privileges again)*:

     choco install -y git winflexbison ruby